Leaflet: information for the user

 Warnings and precautions

-Severe skin reactions have been reported associated with the administration of ambroxol.
-If you develop a skin rash (including mucosal lesions, for example, in the mouth, throat, nose, eyes, and genitals), stop using mucibrón and consult your doctor immediately.
-If you have problems with bronchial function, avoid taking mucolytics.
+There have been reports of severe skin reactions associated with the administration of ambroxol.
+If a skin rash appears (including mucosal lesions, for example, in the mouth, throat, nose, eyes, and genitals), stop using Mucibrón and consult your doctor immediately.
+If you have problems with bronchial function, you should avoid taking mucolytics.

-If you have liver or kidney problems, or a history of stomach or duodenal ulcers, consult your doctor before using this medication, as you may need to reduce the dosage.
+If you have liver or kidney problems, or a history of stomach or duodenal ulcers, consult your doctor before using this medication, as you may need to reduce the dose.

-Patients with known histamine intolerance should avoid long-term treatment with this medication.
-Symptoms of intolerance include headache, rhinitis, and itching.
+Patient with known histamine intolerance should avoid treatment with this medication for long periods.
+The symptoms of intolerance are: headache, rhinitis, and itching.

-The concurrent use of this medication with cough suppressants (antitussives) may cause the accumulation of pulmonary secretions due to the reduction of the cough reflex.
+Taking this medication with cough suppressants (antitussives) may cause accumulation of pulmonary secretions due to decreased cough reflex.

-The administration of this medication with antibiotics (amoxicillin, cefuroxime, erythromycin, doxycycline) may increase the concentration of antibiotics in pulmonary tissue.
+Administration of this medication with antibiotics (amoxicillin, cefuroxime, erythromycin, doxycycline) increases the concentration of the antibiotic in lung tissue.

-Do not take with meals and take with a glass of water.
-Taking more liquids may increase the activity of this medication.
+It should not be taken with meals and should be taken with a glass of water.
+Drinking more liquids can increase the activity of this medication.

 Pregnancy, breastfeeding, and fertility